 A professor at fifty is now quite well-known

-To the ones who have come out of that kind of school).
+to the ones who have come out of that kind of

-(Though of course if he’s French you confuse him with “Smith”*).
+(though of course if he’s French you confuse him

-They will gladly go back and be Fred, Jim or
+they will gladly go back and be Fred, Jim or Col.

 But of all names you name him, the finest of fine

-And from that day to this, when his name you declare,
+and from that day to this, when his name you

 Written for Colin Duckworth on his 69th birthday, July 1995.